matteo14c/ascanMeth/README.md

 ### Galaxy workflow

-A test environment will be made available soon. **⚠️Note:** This feature is not currently implemented, but will be implemented soon.
+A test environment will be made available soon. **⚠️Note:** This feature is not currently implemented, but will be implemented soon **⚠️Note:**.

 ### Command line

 Obtain a phased modBam file by using Clair3, whatshap and modkit.
-See the file XXX for an example worfklow. **⚠️Note:** This feature is not currently implemented, but will be implemented soon.
+See the file XXX for an example worfklow. **⚠️Note:** This feature is not currently implemented, but will be implemented soon **⚠️Note:**.
 As a result you should obtain 2 distinct bedmethyl files, one for each haplotype.
 Please see  https://github.com/nanoporetech/modkit for a more detailed explanation of the bedmethyl format.

 To execute a differential methylation analysis run